 If WACM1 is implemented, the ESO would, within 28 calendar days, write to all those relevant Users (those who, as per CMP300 Original, would be classified as being potential parties to whom CMP300 would apply) asking them to reply, within 28 calendar days, to the ESO confirming if they wished their REP (per asset) to be priced as either £0 per MWh or at the prevailing Market Price (which could be positive or negative) as per the current baseline.

-The National Grid ESO representative would prefer implementation of CMP300 to be aligned with the delivery of the new settlements system in ~ April 2022.
+The National Grid ESO representative would prefer implementation of CMP300 to be aligned with the delivery of Release 2^{17} of a new settlements system ~ end 2022.